nimbus-sensor/pic32mz-eeprom/README.md

 SPI1CONbits.CKP = 0; // using SPI mode 0 - CPOL = 0
 SPI1CONbits.CKE = 1; // using SPI mode 0 - CPHA = 0
 ```
 This eeprom operates at max 10 MHz, so the SPI clock needs to be lowered in the configuration by setting SPI1BRG.
-This SPI pins (SDI, SDO, SCK, & SS) are configured in this function as well.
+SPI pins (SDI, SDO, SCK, & SS) are configured in this function as well.
 In eeprom.h, set to match your SS pin:
 ```cpp
 #define SLAVE_SELECT    LATDbits.LATD0 = 0; // select slave device (low)
 #define SLAVE_DESELECT  LATDbits.LATD0 = 1; // deselect slave device (high)